Last update: November 25

 Rule #1 Don’t talk about your idea.

 If you do that, you will not be able to discover your customer's’ problems.
-The discussion will narrow down to being just about your idea, when that may actually not be the real big problem that your customer is facing, and there may be other better solutions that you miss out on.
+The discussion will narrow down to being just about your idea, when it may actually not be the real big issue that your customer is facing, and there may be other better solutions that you miss out on.

 Rule #2 Never ask about the future.